Verify Security Groups

 6. Click "Add Rule."

-7. Enter the information like the screenshot shown below, verifying that the ID of the SG on Source matches the SG you are editing.
+7. Enter the information like the screenshot shown below, verifying that the ID of the SG on Source matches the edited SG

 8. Save the rule.